Fair Warning Excerpt

 “You sure about that?
 Both of you?”

 “I’m sure.
 I never called her, she never called me.
-And I never saw her at Marmalade again.”
+And I never saw her at Mistral again.”

 “How’d that make you feel?”